 Table of Contents

 There are two main categories of ethanol: denatured or food grade.
 200-proof food grade ethanol is pure and contains very little water.
 Denatured ethanol is typically 196-proof or less and contains added chemicals known to be detrimental to health.
-Most licensed processors of hemp and cannabis employing ethanol extraction use denatured ethanol to greatly reduce the cost of operation, but do so without knowing how this impacts the public.
+Most licensed processors of hemp employing ethanol extraction use denatured ethanol to greatly reduce the cost of operation, but do so without knowing how this impacts the public.